urbanjost/M_msg/README.md

    of the manpages

- - A single page that uses javascript to combine all the HTML descriptions of the manpages is at [BOOK_M_msg](https://urbanjost.github.io/M_msg/BOOK_M_msg.html).
+ - A single page that uses javascript to combine all the HTML descriptions of the man-pages is at [BOOK_M_msg](https://urbanjost.github.io/M_msg/BOOK_M_msg.html).

 ## ADDITIONAL DIRECTORY DESCRIPTIONS